johnpendergrass/halloween/js/games/word-haunt/puzzles/README.md

-# Word Search Puzzles
+# Word Haunt Puzzles

-This directory contains word search puzzle definitions and validation tools for the Halloween word search game.
+This directory contains word haunt puzzle definitions and validation tools for the Halloween word haunt game.

 ## Puzzle Format

-Word search puzzles are defined as CommonJS modules that export a puzzle object with the following structure:
+Word haunt puzzles are defined as CommonJS modules that export a puzzle object with the following structure:

 ```javascript
 module.exports = {